Nathanpmyoung/nathanpmyoung.github.io/pages/Advice to high schoolers.md

-- A high schooler [asked](https://forum.effectivealtruism.org/posts/iKWxsxYnrKadtz4xs/high-schooler-getting-involved-in-ea) for advice on how to get involved in EA.
+- A high schooler [asked](https://forum.effectivealtruism.org/posts/iKWxsxYnrKadtz4xs/high-schooler-getting-involved-in-ea) for advice on how to get involved in [[EA]] .
 My response ([here](https://forum.effectivealtruism.org/posts/iKWxsxYnrKadtz4xs/high-schooler-getting-involved-in-ea?commentId=QrjfmCtbv32rjPKa6)) got a high score and several people got in touch to say they liked it.
 I reproduce it below, slightly edited:
 -
 - Attempt to bequeath your future self a kinder, more joyful, more competent person.
 This might involve:
 	- Learning new skills - eg coding, managing some contractors, research, event organisation